 The resulting 3-row chart’s sequence is Light, Dark, Dark (repeat).

 More examples of Linked Flat braids from previous tutorials: I have taught this “linked flat-braid” technique at least twice before in this blog.
-The braids in the photo below are from a past tutorial I posted in 2013, which teaches two types of color-linking: ‘turning twice’ to link the two shanks of bicolor loops (like the flat pick-up braids above), as well as ‘transferring twice’ to link BOTH shanks of two loops (the second type of linking is not a pick-up technique per se).
-Here an example of the second type of linking:
+The braids in the photo below are from a past tutorial I posted in 2013, which teaches two types of color-linking: The type I teach above for flat braid pick-up: ‘turning twice’ to link the two shanks of bicolor loops, as well as another kind of linking that is a fun “non-pickup” type of color-manipulation:’transferring twice’ to link BOTH shanks of two loops.
+Here are a couple of examples of the second type of linking:

 Demos braiding both versions of Contrast V’s from the charts above in a 7-loop flat braid.